 - Lower price point: Like many foreclosures, HomePath properties have prices that are below market rate.
 If you need a bigger home but you can’t afford a standard-market property, a HomePath property might be the solution.

 - Possibly better condition: Homeowners may give up HomePath homes through deed-in-lieu transfers.
-This means that HomePath homes are often in better condition when compared to other foreclosures.
+This means that HomePath homes may be in better condition when compared to other foreclosures.
 Just know that this isn’t always the case.

 - Clear title: When you buy a property from an individual, you might run into title claim issues.
 Things like back taxes or liens on the property can impede your claim to the home.
 When you buy a HomePath home or other foreclosure, you don’t need to worry about running into these issues because the bank or investor owns the title.